arXiv/arxiv-docs/new/index.md

 5 June 2020

-**5 June 2020 - No paper announcement planned for ##### :** The mailings and the public availability of new submissions will be deferred for ##### June 2020.
-The arXiv servers will otherwise remain in operation.
-In addition, arXiv staff will provide limited service in response to queries during the holiday.
+**5 June 2020 - Service notes for #####DATE :** The mailings and the public announcement of new submissions will be deferred for ##### June 2020.
+The submission system will also be unavailable to accept papers from #### to ####.
+The arXiv servers will remain in operation for browsing articles.
+In addition, arXiv staff will provide limited service in response to queries during this time.

 - Articles received at or after 14:00 ET #### June 2020 and before 14:00 ET #### June 2020 will be announced at 20:00 ET #### June 2020.
-- The submission system will also be unavailable to accept papers from #### to ####.

 #### January 2020